ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### REMOTE_FAULT_DETECT_TIME

-This is the time at which a fault was detected on a remote server while replication was running.
+This is the time a fault was detected on a remote server while replication was running.

 ##### GIVE_UP_TIME

-This is the time at which replication was most recently abandoned, i.e. the time at which the replication Sender most recently gave up on replication.
+This is the time replication was most recently abandoned, i.e. the time the replication sender most recently gave up on replication.

 ##### GIVE_UP_XSN